-Like many people over 60, I feel like I am in a constant battle with my weight.
+Like many people, I have found out the hard way that getting fit after 50 is tough.
+This bothers me because I’d really like to lose a few extra pounds.
 It’s not that I have low self-esteem.
 I don’t particularly care what other people think about my body.
 After six decades on this planet, I’m definitely past all of that.

 At the same time, there are so many reasons that I want to be in better shape.